AsiaWi/hygge_life/README.md

 ![contact_page](assets/docs/lighthouse_contact_page_mobile.png)
 ### Functional Testing
 * Navigation bar links
-    * All liks have been checked from each page to make sure they take us to correct page.
+    * All links have been checked from each page to make sure they take us to correct page.
 All links work as expected.

 |NAVIGATION LINK| DESTINATION PAGE|
 |---------------|-----------------|